rgorby/MAGE/docs/source/quickStart/running/chimpQuickStart.rst

 h5part Variable Descriptions
 ----------------------------

-The output file from a CHIMP run will be look something like \<run id&gt;.000000.h5part and contain the variables:
+The output file from a CHIMP run will be look something like run id.000000.h5part and contain the variables:

 x,y,z : particle position coordinates